jdoleary/Spellmasons/docs/Tasks/CriticalPath.md

         - Daddy.Gar — Today at 2:19 AM
         - Bloodmason + Bloodcurse is WAY TO POWERFUL
     - UI scaling issues:
-        - "good looks" upgrade is hidden on some resolutions (1080)
         - XzeroAir UI scaling of 1.1 makes class mage type cards get clipped on the bottom Uh you can infintely use the clone spell as a blood mason to the point i think i may have crashed the east coast community server...
     - Late game balance